Are you fascinated with Ancient Rome? I know I am! For your reading pleasure, I have here a short history of the Roman emperors.

-Domitian was the second son of Vespasian.
+Domitian was the second son of Vespasian and Titus’ younger brother.
 His father described him as his “one mistake.”
 Domitian was one of the worst of Roman emperors — greedy, ruthless, and a sex addict.

-After Domitian, the power was back in the hands of the senate.
+After his death, the power was back in the hands of the senate.
 They could have gone back to the republic, but they were gun shy.

 The Adoptive and Antonine Emperors

 The Antonine dynasty ruled during the zenith of Rome’s power.
 The Rome Empire was at the height of its prosperity and territory.

 The dynasty was notable for allowing the emperor to hand-pick his successor, not just default to a biological heir.
 The emperor’s choice would be adopted as a son and heir.

 Beginning with Nerva and ending with Marcus Aurelius, Rome was ruled by the “Five Good Emperors.”

 After the death of Domitian, Nerva was proclaimed emperor.
 Chosen by the senate, Nerva was the first of the “Five Good Emperors.”
 He brought stability and enacted some social and financial reforms.

 A bachelor, Nerva was the first emperor to adopt a “best man” as heir, rather than a biological relative.
 Nerva selected Trajan, the most dashing and distinguished soldier of the day.